 Tracking PBDE Trends in the Great Lakes using Trout

-Environment and Climate Change Canada scientists (Zhou et al. 2019) used SGS AXYS measurements of polybrominated diphenyl ethers (PBDEs) in Great Lakes trout to understand PBDE trends following phaseout of some of these persistent flame retardants.
+Environment and Climate Change Canada scientists (Zhou et al. 2019) used SGS AXYS measurements of Polybrominated Diphenyl Ethers (PBDEs) in Great Lakes trout to understand PBDEs trends following phaseout of some of these persistent flame retardants.
 The results neatly track the peak, phase-out and replacement of the penta/octaBDE products.
-But, declines in the fish have stopped due to the breakdown of the replacement decaBDE into shorter chain products that fish can uptake.
+However, declines in the fish have stopped due to the breakdown of the replacement decaBDE into shorter chain products that fish can uptake.
 Given the continuing use of decaBDE, the researchers conclude that fish will have significant concentrations of BDEs for the foreseeable future.